What is a Sponsor in the United States, and how does it relate to the immigration process?

 What is a Sponsor in the United States?

-Let’s start by explaining what exactly an immigrant sponsor or Sponsor in the United States is.
-A sponsor in an immigration case is, specifically, a person who agrees to provide financial support to an immigrant who intends to immigrate to the United States.
+Let us begin by stating exactly what an immigrant sponsor is in the United States.
+A sponsor in an immigration case refers to a person who agrees to provide financial support to an immigrant who intends to immigrate to the United States.

 pexels andrea piacquadio 3791664